 With so many marketing channels available, the key to success is efficient integration of the most effective channels; and different channels demand different media formats for content.

 Online, offline, social, mobile, tablet, desktop, email, SMS – these are ideas and concepts that marketers and advertisers think about, not the members of the intended audience.
 They have a much simpler view of things: they expect to interact with you everywhere, they expect it to be seamless and they expect it to be good.

-If all marketing consists of a brand telling a story to its customers, then one key to success in 2014 will be telling that story through integrated channels in such a way that the content actually becomes a part of the consumer’s environment rather than an intrusion into it.
+If all marketing consists of a brand telling a story to its customers, then one key to success is telling that story through integrated channels in such a way that the content actually becomes a part of the consumer’s environment rather than an intrusion into it.
 The goal is to distance yourself from the inherent distrust and wariness that all modern people harbour towards traditional advertising.

 Creating branded content is not an entirely new concept.
-However, a great deal of subtlety is required for content to be ‘branded’ without being overly promotional; and therein lays the challenge as we move into 2014.
-Talk to us for ideas and advice regarding your content strategy.
+However, a great deal of subtlety is required for content to be ‘branded’ without being overly promotional and to be ‘everywhere’ without being intrusive.
+Therein lies the challenge.